rmariuzzo/Laravel-JS-Localization/README.md

 ## Usage

 The `Laravel-JS-Localization` package provides a command that generate the JavaScript version of all your messages found at: `app/lang` (Laravel 4) or `resources/lang` (Laravel 5) directory.
-The resulting JavaScript file will have the whole bunch of messages and a thin library similar to Laravel's `Lang` class or `trans()` global function.
+The resulting JavaScript file will contains all your messages plus [Lang.js](https://github.com/rmariuzzo/lang.js) (a thin library highly inspired on Laravel's [`Translator`](https://laravel.com/api/5.3/Illuminate/Translation/Translator.html) class).

 ### Generating JS messages